 The Future of Education conversation

-Since February 2017 we have been talking to the community about what you want for the future of schools and education in the ACT.
+Since February 2017 the ACT Government has been having a conversation with the community about the future of schools and education in the ACT.

-We have heard from over 4,500 individuals - from school communities, parents and carers, teachers, students, community organisations and the broader community.
+More than 5000 people have shared their views, representing school communities, parents and carers, teachers, students, community organisations and the broader community.

 Ten themes emerged from the feedback we've heard from you, these are outlined below.
 You can download a full summary of the themes here: Themes Summary